Amazon Echo: History

-The Amazon Echo (1st Generation) was initially released in March 2014 for Amazon Prime and invited members, and was marketed alongside the voice of the product, Alexa.
-Alexa is a voice associated with the Amazon Echo that will respond to questions and requests through artificial intelligence.
+The Amazon Echo (1st Generation) was released in 2014 alongside the voice of the product, Alexa.
+Alexa is a voice associated with the Amazon Echo that responds to questions and requests through artificial intelligence.
 Amazon has claimed that the voice of Alexa was inspired by electronic communications systems featured in the television series Star Trek: The Original Series and Star Trek: The Next Generation.
+The Echo was announced on Nov 6, 2014 and available by invitation only.
+It became available to all customers on July 14, 2015.

 The Echo featured prominently in Amazon's first Super Bowl broadcast television advertisement in 2016.

-In March 2016 Amazon released a byproduct of the Amazon Echo, called the Amazon Echo Dot.
+In March 2016 Amazon released a less expensive version of the Amazon Echo, called the Amazon Echo Dot.
 This device is an ice hockey puck sized version of the original Amazon Echo released in 2014, and it has the same capabilities.
 This product was designed to be used in smaller rooms such as bedrooms due to its limited speaker capabilities (size) or to be paired with an external speaker.
 In November 2016 the second generation of the Echo Dot was released for a lower price with improved voice recognition and new colors.

 The second generation of the Amazon Echo was released in October 2017.
 This update offered better voice recognition and a fabric covering exterior.
 Subsequently, other variants of the Amazon Echo have been released.

-In May 2017 Amazon released the now-discontinued Amazon Tap, a portable, slightly smaller version of the Amazon Echo.
+In May 2017 Amazon released the since-discontinued Amazon Tap, a portable, slightly smaller version of the Amazon Echo.
 Although the two products are similar the Tap is battery powered, portable, and requires the touch of a button in order to enable voice commands.

 In April 2017 the Amazon Echo Look was released to invitees only, as an Amazon Echo with a built in camera.
-It was designed as a speaker, that is also handy with artificial intelligence that has smart algorithms to help users pick out outfits.
+It was designed as a speaker, that has smart algorithms to help users pick out outfits.
 It was released to the general public in August 2018.
+The Look was phased out in 2020.